 Book a Courthouse Visit

 IMPORTANT: Please note that the reopening process for many of our courthouses across the province is currently underway, while a few still remain closed.
 We would like to bring your attention that restoring effective communication with court staff may take some time due to the profound impact of the past three years on the courthouse visit program, which has been been affected by a combination of public health measures, stress on court staff and court space and changes in key personnel and procedures.
 Although the Ontario Superior Court of Justice located at 361 University Avenue has recently resumed booking visits, court staff has received an unprecedented amount of requests and can't accommodate all of them.
 Some teachers have been taken aback after waiting a month for a response to their request only to be asked to complete a new registration form.
 It is important to comprehend that courthouse visits do not fall under the court staff's primary operational requirements.
 They have an obligation to ensure that their operational requirements are met, which can sometimes affect their ability to accommodate school visits and to communicate with teachers.
-Furthermore, we regret to inform you that several courthouses in Toronto, including Old City Hall and Jarvis, are currently closed as they prepare to relocate to the new Toronto Courthouse at 10 Armoury Street.
-The new courthouse is expected to open for visits in the summer.
+Furthermore, we are excited to announce that the New Toronto Courthouse at 10 Armoury Street is now open for classroom visits.
+This courthouse replaces several Toronto courts which are now closed, including Old City Hall and Jarvis.

 Security officers can ask disruptive or disrespectful visitors to leave a courtroom or the building.